D-Link Ethernet Switches vs Ubiquiti UniFi Switches comparison

 D-Link Ethernet Switches vs. Ubiquiti UniFi Switches

-D-Link Ethernet Switches is ranked 12th in Ethernet Switches with 24 reviews while Ubiquiti UniFi Switches is ranked 3rd in Ethernet Switches with 42 reviews.
+D-Link Ethernet Switches is ranked 13th in Ethernet Switches with 24 reviews while Ubiquiti UniFi Switches is ranked 3rd in Ethernet Switches with 46 reviews.
 D-Link Ethernet Switches is rated 7.8, while Ubiquiti UniFi Switches is rated 8.2.
 The top reviewer of D-Link Ethernet Switches writes "Plug-and-play, zero maintenance, and reasonably priced".
-On the other hand, the top reviewer of Ubiquiti UniFi Switches writes "Rock solid stability with adjustable voltage configuration for PoE".
+On the other hand, the top reviewer of Ubiquiti UniFi Switches writes "Offers a good controller, seamless design and easy to deploy ".
 D-Link Ethernet Switches is most compared with NETGEAR Switches, Cisco Ethernet Switches, Aruba Switches, MikroTik Routers and Switches and Cisco Linksys Ethernet Switches, whereas Ubiquiti UniFi Switches is most compared with Cisco Ethernet Switches, NETGEAR Switches, Aruba Switches, MikroTik Routers and Switches and Fortinet FortiSwitch - Secure Access.
 See our D-Link Ethernet Switches vs. Ubiquiti UniFi Switches report.

 See our list of best Ethernet Switches vendors.